Job Search

 • Negotiations before accepting

 Researching employers is perhaps the single-most important activity you will undertake in your job search.
-The information you uncover can help you:
+Review Avoiding Job Scams and Researching Employers (PDF 386KB).
+Your research will help you:

 • Discover organizations that are a good match for you